MileHacker Logo

 Public Transportation

-Prizren offers a municipal bus service, despite the fact that it is not as extensive as in larger European cities.
+Prizren offers a municipal bus service, though it is not as extensive as in larger European cities.
 These buses mainly connect the city center with surrounding neighborhoods and some villages.
 The Old Town, which houses nearly all of the attractions, is largely pedestrianized, meaning public buses do not serve its core.

 Bus routes are not extensively mapped online for tourists.
-However, the local population is typically helpful and may give advice on bus numbers or directions.
-The main bus hub is near the city's main bus station (Autobuska Stacion Prizren), having some stops strategically located throughout the city.
+However, local people are usually helpful and is able to supply guidance on bus numbers or directions.
+The main bus hub is near the city's main bus station (Autobuska Stacion Prizren), with a few stops strategically located throughout the city.

 Bus System Details